SimGrafton/NotesApp/README.md

 Current job:
 1-improvement.
-- Change the top bar so that if you add too many notes files that they move into the dropdown.
-- Change the top dropdown to be more dynamic, if you click off of it it needs to minimise.
-The icons also needs to be set to not move if it drops down.
-Change the design of the top tab bar.

 commit -
-"Change top toggle bar drowndown to always stay as dropdown and aligned icons to right.
-Changed notes title above the categories to read the title of the notes.
-Changed the NotesApp name to My Local Notes App "
+"Fixed issue where short category names were appearing next to eachother.
+Fixed issue where only parts of the top navbar could be dragged to move window.
+Removed inspect element option.
+Changed app icon so it isnt white, changed to yellow.
+Added proper button icons for all the context menu options. "

 Next jobs:
 Allow the change of the notes location, so that you can use onedrive and sync the notes.
-Short categories are appearing on the same line
-Icon for shortcut isnt working drag needs to be whole top bar
+Icon for shortcut isnt working
-Remove inspect element
 1. Test for a while
-2. Change app icon so it isnt white
 3. 1-bug.
 Sometimes the delete category button is unresponsive.
-4. 1-improvement.
-Add proper button icons for all the context menu options.

 Future jobs:
 1. Enable dark mode